Wonderfall/wonderfall.github.io/content/posts/fdroid-issues.md

 [You don't have to take my word for it](https://forum.f-droid.org/t/is-it-as-safe-as-it-is-from-fdroid-official-repo/15956/12): they openly admit themselves it's a [very basic process](https://forum.f-droid.org/t/is-it-as-safe-as-it-is-from-fdroid-official-repo/15956/2) relying on badness enumeration (this doesn't work by the way) which consists in a few scripts scanning the code for proprietary blobs and known trackers.
 You are therefore not exempted from trusting upstream developers and it goes for any repository.

+*A tempting idea would be to compare F-Droid to the desktop Linux model where users trust their distribution maintainers out-of-the-box (this can be sane if you're already trusting the OS anyway), but the desktop platform is intrinsically chaotic and heterogeneous for better and for worse.
+It really shouldn't be compared to the Android platform in any way.*

 > How can you be sure that the app repository can be held to account for the code it delivers?

 F-Droid's answer, interesting yet largely unused, is [build reproducibility](https://f-droid.org/en/docs/Reproducible_Builds/).
 While deterministic builds are a neat idea in theory, it requires the developer to make their toolchain match with what F-Droid provides.
 It's additional work on both ends sometimes resulting in [apps severely lagging behind in updates](https://code.briarproject.org/briar/briar/-/issues/1612), so reproducible builds are not as common as we would have wanted.
 It should be noted that reproducible builds in the main repository can be exclusively developer-signed.